fefiy/airbnb-clone-project/README.md

  - Bookings: Stores id, user_id, property_id, start_date, and end_date.
 Each booking is linked to one user and one property.
  - Reviews: Contains id, user_id, property_id, rating, and comment.
 A user can review multiple properties.
  - Payments: Includes id, booking_id, amount, status, and transaction_date.
 Each payment is tied to a specific booking.

+ # Feature Breakdown

+User Management
+Create, update, and authenticate user accounts with secure password handling.

+Property Management
+Allows hosts to add, update, or remove properties with details like description, price, and location.

+Booking System
+Manage property availability and allow users to create and view bookings.

+Reviews and Ratings
+Users can leave feedback and ratings for properties they’ve booked.

+Payment Processing
+Store payment details and statuses to track completed or pending transactions.